keboola/connection-docs/extractors/social.md

 permalink: /extractors/social/
 ---

+Extractors import data from external sources and integrate it to the Keboola Connection (KBC) environment.
-There are multiple extractors supporting social interaction:
+The following extractors support social interaction:

-- Facebook
+- [Facebook](todo) --- fetching data from Facebook
-- Twitter
+- [Twitter](/extractors/social/twitter/) --- fetching data from Twitter
-- YouTube
+- [YouTube](todo) --- fetching data from YouTube